-ROAM has been operating a variety of trips in Galapagos for more than a decade.
-Our all-inclusive charters are the most adventurous and active trips available in the archipelago.
+ROAM has been operating a variety of trips in Galapagos for more almost two decades.
+Our all-inclusive charters have been the most adventurous and active trips available in the archipelago.
 Now we offer the most luxurious adventure.
 The M/Y Grace is 147-feet long and accommodates 18 guests in 9 staterooms.
-Owned by Aristotle Onassis and given to Price Rainier and Princess Grace of Monaco as a wedding gift, the M/Y Grace now plies the turquoise blue water so Galapagos and houses ROAM guests!.
+Originally owned by Aristotle Onassis and given to Price Rainier and Princess Grace of Monaco as a wedding gift, the M/Y Grace now plies the turquoise blue water so Galapagos and houses ROAM guests!
 Be part of history and join us in week long adventure in style.

 The ship has spacious cabins, a main saloon for daily briefings, indoor and outdoor lounge areas, sun decks and lots of space for private reflection.
 As exciting as it is to explore the magic of the Galapagos, we’ve found that our guests are almost as excited to sit down to delicious meals at the al-fresco dining area while enjoying to panorama.
-ROAM trips always stay away from the crowds and small luxury yachts are more personal than massive cruise ships.
+ROAM trips always stay away from the crowds and this luxury yacht is more personal than a massive cruise ship.
 The boat has even been equipped with a rolling keel so it minimizes rocking during rough seas.

 Both the northern and southern itineraries offer hiking and snorkelling everyday.
 We travel in small intimate groups so you will spend time seeing the marine life instead of hordes of human flippers.
-We are equipped with sea kayaks, it is an excellent way to discover the Galapagos on your own and delete into unexplored little corners.
-When you travel in a small yacht , we minimize human impact not he islands.
+The yacht is equipped with sea kayaks, which are an excellent way to discover the Galapagos on your own.
+When you travel in a small yacht, you minimize human impact and not the islands.
 Your presence will almost be unfelt by the wildlife.
 For this reason the more fragile visiting sites are only available to small group vessel like ours.
-The chances for unexpected wildlife encounters increase the further you are from populated towns
+The chances for unexpected wildlife encounters increase the further you are from populated towns.

 With such intimate group sizes, we can turn the yacht to follow a humpback whale or stop to snorkel with a school of dolphins.
 Scuba divers can arrange dives (with advance notice) on the main islands and no Galapagos trip would be complete without classic ROAM hospitality both pre and post sailing in Quito.
 Customized extensions are available in the highlands, jungle and coast and these trips easily dovetail with our legendary Ecuador multisport weeks utilizing haciendas and unique lodges.
 ROAM also customizes nomadic surf safaris and owns and operates a rustic bamboo surf house on the west coast of Ecuador.